vriti096/testing/README.md

 # testing
-A repository created for testing purpose.
+A repository created for demo purpose